Working, holidays and placements

 Guidance on working at the University and taking holidays for PGR students.

-The University encourages the employment of research students in a number of capacities (eg as part-time teaching assistants, demonstrators, etc.), provided that this can be undertaken without detriment to the completion of the student's research and submission of the thesis within the original time limit for their degree.
+The University encourages the employment of research students in a number of capacities (eg as part-time teaching assistants, demonstrators, etc.), provided that this can be undertaken without detriment to the completion of the student's research and submission of the thesis by their deadline.
 Such teaching helps to develop a broad range of personal and presentational skills which can be of considerable long-term benefit to the student concerned.
 Research students commonly have recent experience as recipients of teaching and are often well placed to assist in course delivery.
 Teaching also represents a valuable source of additional income for students.

 It must be stressed, however, that the scope for such employment varies widely between different departments and students should not assume that teaching opportunities will always be available.